RISING STAR

 HE HAS DEDICATED HIS LIFE TO TEACHING THE ART OF TAEKWONDO.
 HIS LEVEL OF PRECISION AND EXCELLENCE ARE ONLY COMPARABLE TO THE LOVE THAT HE FEELS FOR HIS STUDENTS.

-MASTER BRENT MESSMER, 6th DEGREE BLACKBELT, IS THE HEAD INSTRUCTOR
+A 6th DEGREE BLACKBELT, IS THE HEAD INSTRUCTOR AT OUR PORTAGE LOCATION.

-PRACTICING FOR OVER 35 YEARS, MASTER MESSMER HAS CONTINUED TEACHING THE TRADITIONS OF EXCELLENCE THAT
+PRACTICING FOR OVER 37 YEARS, MASTER MESSMER HAS CONTINUED TEACHING THE TRADITIONS OF EXCELLENCE THAT

 RISING STAR STUDENTS DESERVE.

 Grandmaster Dexter Grove began his training in Bloomington in 1977, under Mu Gil Lee and Ki-Duk Lee.
 In 1983, Master Grove, at that time was a third degree blackbelt and both a sparring and forms champion, opened up the Rising Star Taekwondo Academy in Dyer, Indiana.
 In 1989, Grandmaster Grove began training under Master Michael Willoughby who completely revamped our system.
-Master Willoughby brought us the muscle and bone alignment concepts as well as other changes to our curriculum.
+Master Willoughby brought us the muscle and bone alignment concepts as

 Grandmaster Grove relocated Rising Star in 1996 to the Midlothian, Illinois park district.
 He currently holds a seventh degree blackbelt and continues to train and develop blackbelts.